Padi2312/statiker/README.md

 It provides a simple way to host files from a directory.

-It also supports uploading files to the server using a simple web interface.
+It also supports uploading files to the server using a simple web interface. \
 Those files are saved to the root directory of the server and also served by the server.
-See more about this in the [Enable upload page](#enable-upload-page) section.

 # Setup

 ## Docker
 You can use the docker image to run the server.